Health in the workplace

 Underground mining in the South African gold fields presents a number of occupational health challenges for management and employees.
 Exposure to dust, silica and noise are serious workplace hazards, and may result in occupational lung diseases such as silicosis, pulmonary tuberculosis, and noise-induced hearing loss.

-At both the group’s mining operations, employees have access to a medical station that provides primary healthcare and emergency stabilisation services on site.
-Both facilities are managed by Netcare, an independent medical service-provider.
+At both the group’s mining operations, employees have access to a medical stations that provides primary healthcare and emergency stabilisation services on-site.
 Primary healthcare includes the provision of all acute and chronic medication, including that for HIV/Aids and TB.

 Policy for health & safety